 They stayed at the major Tai Chi School in Chenjiagou run by Master Chen’s brother Chen Xiao Xing and his son Chen Zi Qiang who is the Head Instructor and a Master of Chen style weapons, wrestling and New Frame forms.
 Being an isolated village they experienced the typical Chinese rural way of life.
 All students were awoken at 5:00am by the crowing of Cockerels quickly followed by barking dogs.
 The school’s students paraded each morning at 6:00am and did a series of exercises and running for one hour before breakfast at 7:00am.
 At the end of the day, at approximately 8:00pm, the students reassembled to be formally dismissed by Master Chen Zi Qiang.

 The formal training consisted of Laojia Yi Lu (Old Frame 1), an abbreviated form of Chen style, known as the 9 Form, Silk Reeling and Push Hands.
-Read a personal view of the training.

 The 26th China Tour at Chenjiagou coincided with the Chinese Wushu Association’s (CWU) Gradings (Duan Wei), which tested the ability and experience of Wushu practitioners across all external Chinese martial arts such as Shaolin and Wing Chun or internalized martial arts such as Tai Chi and Xing Yi.
 Overseas students from Russia, Germany, Italy, Spain, Hong Kong and South America participated.